Equilibrium states and zero temperature limit on topologically transitive countable Markov shifts: Introduction

-Also, under the same conditions of \cite{JMU05}, Morris has proved in \cite{Mor07} the existence of the limit $\lim_{t \to \infty} h(\mu_{tf})$ and showed that this limit agree with the supremum of the entropy over the set of the maximizing measures of $f$.
-We are able to give an extension of this result, restricted to the same context of the previous theorem.
+Also, under the same conditions of \cite{JMU05}, Morris has proved in \cite{Mor07} the existence of the limit $\lim_{t \to \infty} h(\mu_{tf})$ of the family of associated Kolmogorov-Sinai entropies and showed that this limit agree with the supremum of the entropies over the set of the maximizing measures of $f$.
+We are able to give an extension of this result in the same context of the previous theorem.